hipay/hipay-docs/hipay-marketplace-izberg/Integration.md

 ### REST API passphrase

-On the HiPay Fullservice back office, if the *Secret Passphrase* field is empty, choose one by typing a secret string here.
+On the HiPay Enterprise back office, if the *Secret Passphrase* field is empty, choose one by typing a secret string here.
 If the passphrase is already defined, do not modify it (unless it's not already in use).
 Here is an example of passphrase:

 ![HiPay back office - Passphrase](images/bo_hipay_passphrase.png)